Clarkmcev/real-estate-app/README.md

 ## Lessons

 This project has allowed to grasp the backend concepts with Node, Expres and Mongoose.
-The fundamentals of routings, Mongoose queries and how to work with github.
+The fundamentals of routing, handlebars, Mongoose queries and how to work with github.

 ## Stack